V-Rajasekar/README/Go Programming/Go_Types.md

 1. A struct is a collection of fields.
 2. Its fields are accessed using a dot.
 3. Struct fields can be accessed through a struct pointer.
+4. Values can be of different types
+5. Passing Struct as argument is (Pass by value) use pointers and address to change the value.

 ```go
     import "fmt"